 Last month we covered some very cool gesture control for Apple Watch, that's designed for users with upper limb differences.
 And those are landing in watchOS 8.

-Other exciting new watchOS 8 features to look forward to
+Other exciting new watchOS 8 features

 As is always the case, Apple doesn't talk about everything it's going to bring in its new watchOS update but did flash up a useful screen to give us an idea of what else is coming.
 Here's of some of those additional new features:

 - Find items app to locate tagged items using Find My network